keu/docs/guides/airflow-databricks.md

 - Number of workers
 - Node type ID

 These can be defined more granularly as needed.
-For more information on what Spark version runtimes are available, see [REST API](https://docs.databricks.com/dev-tools/api/latest/index.html#runtime-version-strings).
+For more information on what Spark version runtimes are available, see the [Databricks REST API documentation](https://docs.databricks.com/dev-tools/api/latest/index.html#runtime-version-strings).

 You also need to provide the task that will be run.
 In this example you use the `notebook_task`, which is the path to the Databricks notebook you want to run.
 This could also be a Spark JAR task, Spark Python task, or Spark submit task, which would be defined using the `spark_jar_task`, `spark_python_test`, or `spark_submit_task` parameters respectively.
 The operator will look for one of these four options to be defined.